mikey-t/swig/docs/SwigDevNotes.md

 Pass `skip` to `testNodeVersion` and `testAllNodeVersions` to skip the prep step (copying files, pnpm install, switching of swig-cli reference).

 Pass `o` to any of the test commands to only execute tests marked with "only".

-Note that error code 126 is what's being checked for instead of 1 when running the Node version specific tests.
-This is due to calling volta directly and volta has it's own set of custom return codes (see https://github.com/volta-cli/volta/blob/9beb67be17295aa3da8edef8633f8534d56bed90/crates/volta-core/src/error/mod.rs).
+To mark a test as "only", use this as the second param: `{ only: true }`.
+See https://nodejs.org/api/test.html#only-tests.

 Note that when tests execute, it's tsx with latest project-root Node version, but that these tests are spawning new processes where a different Node version can be used in the case of the Node version specific tests.
-In these cases volta is called directly (using `volta run node ...`) so that the package.json volta section Node version is respected.
+In these cases the specific version of the node executable is looked up using the mise [where](https://mise.jdx.dev/cli/where.html) command.
 You can verify that it's actually using the expected version of Node by adding some logging statements to one of the example project swigfiles (i.e. `console.log(process.version)`), ensure Swig.test.ts variable `logAllTaskResults` is set to `true`, then run `.\swig.ps1 testNodeVersion <node_version_here>`.

 To test a subset of the example projects, update Swig.test.ts variable `projectsToTestOverride` with the specific projects to test.
 Be sure to put this back before committing.